stormpath/stormpath-django/README.md

 to communicate with the Stormpath REST API and authenticate users.

-When a user tries to log in and Stormpath is used as the authentication backend django_stormpath always asks the Stormpath service if the user's credentials (username or email and password) are correct, in fact passwords aren't even stored in the local database.
+When a user tries to log in and Stormpath is used as the authentication backend stormpath_django always asks the Stormpath service if the user's credentials (username or email and password) are correct, in fact passwords aren't even stored in the local database.
 If the credentials are OK, there are two possible scenarios: